google-deepmind/multiscope/README.md

 brew install protobuf
 ```

-Get the go plugins for the protobuf compiler and update the PATH so they can be found.
+Get the Go plugins for the protobuf compiler and update the PATH so they can be found.

 ```
 go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.28
 go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2
 export PATH="$PATH:$(go env GOPATH)/bin"
 ```

+Note that the last line only adds Go to the PATH in the current terminal session.
+To add it permanently, add the same line to your terminal program's configuration file.

 ### Compile the the web assembly code